2014–2015

 Research

-The recent Ebola outbreak prompted International Medical Corps to begin the EVD Research Project, which conducts clinical and social science research related to EVD.
+The Ebola outbreak prompted International Medical Corps to begin the EVD Research Project, which conducts clinical and social science research related to EVD.
 Our research contributes to global learning for improved response capacity and management of pandemics and epidemics and informs our own future work.

-The EVD Research Project utilizes existing data routinely collected in International Medical Corps Ebola treatment facilities in the context of patient care, laboratory testing, and epidemiologic investigations to analyze the effectiveness of different diagnostic and treatment strategies.
+The EVD Research Project utilizes existing data routinely collected in International Medical Corps Ebola treatment facilities in the context of patient care, laboratory testing and epidemiologic investigations to analyze the effectiveness of different diagnostic and treatment strategies.
 This analysis then contributes to evidence-based guidelines for the comprehensive management of patients with suspected and confirmed EVD.

 Life in an Ebola Treatment Unit